|Student Events & Information

 Professional Mentor Responsibilities:

-- Contact your mentor before the meeting to determine how and when you will meet.
+- Contact your mentor before the meeting to determine how and when you communicate with each other throughout the conference

-- Introduce your mentee to other professionals who they may be interested in speaking with.
+- Leverage your contact network and introduce your mentee to other professionals who they may be interested in getting to know.

 |Tips for Students: Networking and Applications